What is a Keto Diet

-- Condiments can include lemon or lime juice, small amount of ketchup, and soy sauce.
+- Condiments can include lemon or lime juice, a small amount of ketchup, and soy sauce.

 - Pickles – restrict to 2 servings a day.
-Dill or sugar-free are best.
+Dill or sugar-free is best.

 - Drinks include unsweetened tea, unsweetened decaf coffee, herbal tea, water, flavored water (unsweetened), almond milk, coconut milk.

 - Commercial spices usually contain sugar so check the labels and restrict the amount you use when possible.
 Many spices have carbs as well.
 Choose basil, black pepper, cayenne pepper, chili pepper, cilantro, coriander seeds, cinnamon, ground cloves, cumin seeds, dill, ginger, mustard seeds, oregano, parsley, peppermint, rosemary, sage, thyme, and turmeric.

 Most kinds of oil, butter, and cream can be used in cooking including: